The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Anime/Naruto.md

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/sfw/naruto/-/raw/main/Extras/Preview.bmp)

-The screenshot displays the theme being used alongside our DownAero Squared Windhawk theme.
-You can find instructions on how to obtain and set that up [here](/WindowsThemes/c/windhawk/DownAeroSquared).

 Due to changes in windows breaking sounds the sound scheme has been packaged into a sound pack for Orelio's Sound Manager.
 As such, you will need to download that to use the sound scheme.

 ### Requirements